microtrain/bootcamp/14-Angular/README.md

 In Angular, a service interacts with a datasource, typicallly an API (though this could also interact with local storage, a front-end database, or something to effect.
 This serves a wrapper to a datasource that you will access from a component.
 A component would interact with a service, never directly with a datasource.

-As a toolkit, Angula makes it easy to build web, mobile, or the desktop applications with using web technology.
+As a toolkit, Angular makes it easy to build web, mobile, or the desktop applications with using web technology.
 Angular combines TypeScript, design patterns and auto-bundling (think automated gulp) to compile, transpile and package front end assets in realtime.
 Angular is a CLI based application that runs a dev server on port 4200.
 Once you're satisfied with your project it can be packaged into a distribution package consisting of HTML, CSS and JavaScript.

 In this chapter we will